-Serbia: EPS Electricity production and sales to end customers, Heat increased consumption20.
-November 2013. / News Serbia Energy
+Serbia: EPS Electricity production and sales to end customers, Heat increased consumption, News Serbia Energy

 The August heat wave was accompanied by a severe drought. – Production declined in hydro sector, jumped in the coal mining industry. – Excellent seven-month results